RizviMubeen/LMS/README.md

-# Issue Manager
+# LMS
 Guys!!!
-A Issue Manager That is created using ReactJS and Java Spring Boot which give you a good understanding in CRUD operation
+A Learning Management System That is created using ReactJS and NodeJS which give you a good understanding in CRUD operation